Canton Motorcycle Accident Lawyer

 - Driving under the influence of drugs or alcohol – When motorists are under the influence of drugs or alcohol, their perception, judgment, and reaction times are impaired, significantly increasing the likelihood of an accident.

 - Distracted driving – Operating a motor vehicle while distracted poses a high risk to motorcyclists.
-Distracted driving, such as texting, eating, or using a navigation system while driving can all lead to collisions.
+Distracted driving, such as texting, eating, or using a navigation system while driving, can all lead to collisions.

 Damages in a Motorcycle Accident Claim

 Being involved in a collision while on your motorcycle can leave you with devastating injuries and substantial financial loss.
-If a motorist or dangerous road conditions caused the accident, you have the right to pursue compensation for your losses.
+If a motorist or dangerous road conditions caused the vehicle accident, you have the right to pursue compensation for your losses.
 Damages in an Ohio motorcycle accident case include the following:

 - Past and future medical expenses